 Myth #4 – Scans are needed to determine the cause of lower back pain.

 Fact – For lower back pain occurring as a result of trauma, imaging will rule out serious injuries such as fractures.
 X-rays show good images of bone, and MRIs and CT Scans show us what is happening in the soft tissues of the body.
 Disc bulges and degenerative joint or disc changes are common findings on scans even in people without back pain.
 Scan results do not correlate well with symptoms in many people with ongoing back pain.
 Having a thorough evaluation with a physiotherapist can help you determine if a scan is necessary or would contribute any useful information about your back pain.
 Often the severity of degenerative changes or disc bugles does not accurately predict the amount of pain or disability you are experiencing.

 Myth #5 – Pain with movement is always a sign that you are damaging your spine and need to rest or stop activity.

 Fact – Progressive exercise and movement in all directions is safe and beneficial for the spine.
 If you have persistent back pain, experiencing pain with movement and activity is usually a sign of how sensitive the structures in your back have become, not that you are causing damage.
 Especially when beginning a new exercise program, or starting a new activity, it is normal to feel some pain.
 This will reduce as you become accustomed to the movement, and you will be less sore over time.
 Working with a physiotherapist, you can develop an appropriate exercise program and increase your activity level safely.

-If you are experiencing persistent low back pain, the knowledgeable physiotherapists at Best Health Physio can support you in understanding your condition as well as providing helpful treatments and strategies to help you minimize your pain and disability.
+If you are experiencing acute, recurrent or persistent low back pain, make sure that you are armed with accurate information.
+The knowledgeable physiotherapists at Best Health Physio can support you in understanding your condition as well as providing helpful treatments and strategies to help you minimize your pain and disability.